carlosjhr64/neuronet/README.md

 Usually a neuron is described as being either on or off.
 I think it is more useful to describe a neuron as having a pulse rate.
 A neuron would either have a high or a low pulse rate.
-In absence of any stimuli from neighbohring neurons, the neuron may also have a rest pulse rate.
+In absence of any stimuli from neighboring neurons, the neuron may also have a rest pulse rate.
 A neuron receives stimuli from other neurons through the axons that connects them.
 These axons communicate to the receiving neuron the pulse rates of the transmitting neurons.
 The signal from other neurons are either strengthen or weakened at the synapse, and